Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 -- Singapore was set to Singapore.
 -- Yokohama was set to Japan.

--- Duplicate rows are removed from analytics.
+-- Duplicate rows are removed from analytics when transferring to new_analytics.
+-- Instead of millions of rows there are now over 200000.
 -- Find the distinct visits where the units sold is NULL.
 With this the unit price can be changed to NULL in order -- to remove duplicate visitid rows.
 If the units_sold is not NULL, then the rows are retained in order to preserve -- a transaction record and possibly revenue values that are not NULL.